ahmetb/cloud-run-faq/README.md

 ### How can I find the number of instances running?

-Cloud Run currently does not offer you a way to learn the number of container instances running at a time.
+You can't see the number of instances running at a time on Cloud Run.

+However, you can use the **Billable conatiner instance time** metric on Cloud Run service dashboard to infer this information.

-Ideally you should not care about this in a serverless world where your applications autoscale based on traffic patterns better and you only pay while a request is being handled (not the idle instance time).
+Ideally you should not care about "instant value" of number of instances in a serverless world, since your applications autoscale based on traffic patterns better and you only pay while a request is being handled (not the idle instance time).

 ### How can my service can tell it is running on Cloud Run?